adal877/adal877/README.md

     </summary>

 ### About me
-* I have studied C language for one and a half year now
+* I have studied C language for two year now
 * Using linux as primary OS since 2013, when my computer suddenly stopped work with windows 7
   (error: no operational system found, solution: install Ubuntu 🤷‍♂️)
 * Since 2014 I'm studying bash and mainly RegEx
 * for while I did only one project with [p5.js](https://p5js.org) on [Open Processing](https://openprocessing.org/sketch/1232029) (take a look).
   It's a simple random walker, but I made several other codes, just did not upload yet (for a while).
 * Currently using [Halmak keyboard layout with brazilian accents I did](https://github.com/adal877/xkb-layouts)
-* For while, I didn't work as a professional programmer, but I'm looking for any opportunity
+* Working as internship in apex developer on Beecloud, Mogi Mirim.

 ### IDE